 c.
-Cyclical macroeconomic trends and user behavior could contribute to underlying volatility in our Internet advertising business.
+Cyclical macroeconomic trends and user behavior could contribute to underlying volatility in our internet advertising business.

 The advertising business is highly susceptible to trends in the overall economy and user behavior.
-Especially when economic conditions deteriorate, advertising expenditures are among the first that companies reduce.
+During downturns, advertising expenditures are among the first that companies reduce.
 Contract periods for Internet advertising are relatively short.
-In addition, potentially, there are short-term variable elements in Internet usage.
+In addition, Internet usage and demand from advertisers for advertising space tend to be seasonal.
+These factors could contribute to underlying volatility in our advertising revenue stream.

-Recruiting, real estate, and other information listing services are also strongly influenced by macroeconomic trends.
+Recruiting, real estate, and other information listing services, in particular, are influenced by macroeconomic trends.

-On the other hand, our cost structure includes a high proportion of fixed costs, such as personnel and lease expense, etc.; therefore, expenditures cannot be adjusted easily according to revenues, contributing to underlying volatility in our income stream.
+Furthermore, because our cost structure includes a high proportion of fixed costs, such as personnel, lease, and utilities expenses, expenditures cannot be adjusted easily according to revenues, contributing to underlying volatility in our earnings stream.